lai-huy/lai-huy/README.md

 - 👋 Hi, I’m @lai-huy
 - 👀 I’m interested in Minecraft
 - 🌱 I’m currently learning Data Structures and Algorithms
-- 💞️ I’m looking to collaborate on Machine Learning
+- 💞️ I’m looking to collaborate on Machine Learning or Cybersecurity
 - 📫 How to reach me lai.huy@tamu.edu